TAMIU Spring Seminar Series Concludes Friday with Presentation by Dr. Viloria

 “This Series allows us to celebrate our faculty, learn about their research undertakings, share their funding journey, and encourage other TAMIU faculty members to explore the full spectrum of funding opportunities available to fuel their research interests,” Dr. Ynalvez said.

-Friday, March 28 -- Dr. Deepak Ganta, associate professor, College of Arts and Sciences, School of Engineering, will share details on his research, “Investigating the Impact of an Active Learning, Informed, and Creative Video-based Psychosocial Enrichment Intervention on Retention of Hispanic Engineering Students,” funded by a $200,000 grant award from the National Science Foundation.
+In March Dr. Deepak Ganta associate professor, College of Arts and Sciences, School of Engineering, shared his research, “Investigating the Impact of an Active Learning, Informed, and Creative Video-based Psychosocial Enrichment Intervention on Retention of Hispanic Engineering Students,” funded by a $200,000 grant award from the National Science Foundation.

 For additional information, visit the TAMIU Office of Research and Sponsored Projects online, email grants@tamiu.edu, phone 956.326.3026, or visit offices in the Sue and Radcliffe Killam Library, 429.